lexibank/tlopo/out/vol3/chapter4.md

 <a id="p-101"></a>

-The POc reconstruction &ast;Ramut 'fine, hair-like roots' is a revision of [Geraghty's](../references.md#source-Geraghty1990) ([1990](../references.md#source-Geraghty1990): 69) PEOc reconstruction &ast;Ramu- 'hair, fibre'.[^10] Extra data suggest that this form had a primary meaning 'hair-like roots' and in a number of languages has been extended to refer to other fine fibrous things.
+The POc reconstruction _Ramut_ 'fine, hair-like roots' is a revision of [Geraghty's](../references.md#source-Geraghty1990) ([1990](../references.md#source-Geraghty1990): 69) PEOc reconstruction _Ramu-_ 'hair, fibre'.[^10] Extra data suggest that this form had a primary meaning 'hair-like roots' and in a number of languages has been extended to refer to other fine fibrous things.
 Data from the Meso-Melanesian languages support the reconstruction of a final consonant in POc.
-In Papuan Tip languages &ast;Ramut appears to have become the general term for roots.
+In Papuan Tip languages _Ramut_ appears to have become the general term for roots.

 <table>
 <tr>